jiscdev/analytics-udd/README.md

 Versioning is done broadly as follows: (majorVersion.minorVersion.patch) major versions indicate major data model changes.
 Minor versions denote changes that can break applications, such as the deletion of properties that were valid in earlier versions.
 Patches can include the addition of new properties.

 There will usually be a new minor version with breaking changes available for use in June of each year, in time for the next academic year.
-For example, from version 1.4 to version 1.5 in June 2019 for the 2019-20 academic year.
+For example, from version 1.4 to version 1.5 in June/July 2019 for the 2019-20 academic year.

 All version changes will be announced in advance on the repository issue tracker and in this README file.